plagnollab/DNASeq_pipeline/alignment/README.md

-Scripts to parse BAM files:
+Scripts to parse BAM files in R and python.
-* count mates which map to another chromosome indicative of insertions
+These script count mates which map to another chromosome which is often indicative of insertions.